rollinscms430/Project-2-Search-speedyMaldo/Description.md

     ```
     [(1, 3), (2, 2), (1, 1), (2, 1)]
     ```
-    corresponds to the positions of the word star.
+    corresponds to the positions of the word `star`.

   - You can check if an item is in a list using the in operator:
     ```